sboomi/exploradome_tangram/README.md

 - test_balanced: [test_balanced](https://drive.google.com/file/d/13tTo7ue3HUGeQXfq4aj215EZIEvHXs0M/view?usp=sharing)
 for the test with 28 images for each categories (balanced dataset) = 20% of train_balanced dataset

-## Trigram Preprocessing
-Data Augmentation (applied on dataset):
-- Contrast changes (factor = 0.5 #darkens the image or 1.5 #brightens the image)
-- Blurring (applied after contrast change)
-=> already in folder train_full and test_full

-ImageDataGenerator with TensorFlow (applied on model):
-- Rescale: 1./255 is to transform every pixel value from range [0,255] -> [0,1]
-- Split train_full or train_balanced dataset to train and validation dataset (= 30% of train dataset)

 # Model Creation
 ## Transfer learning